secant/secant.github.io/cs161/disc/disc02/index.md

 ### Short Answer!
 3. Assume ASLR is enabled.
 What vulnerability would arise if the instruction `jmp *esp` exists in memory?
+   ASLR means we have to guess the stack address if we want to execute injected code.
+However, if there is a `jump *esp` instruction in a piece of memory that is *not* ASLR'd (e.g., text in most ASLR implementations), we can use this to find our way into the stack.

    The attacker could first do the following:
    1. Find the address `X` to the `jump *esp` instruction.
    2. Overwrite the return address to be `X`.